untemps/svelte-palette/README.md

 ## Recipes

-### Use an API to fill the palette
+### Use an API to Fill the Palette

-In case you want to call an API to fetch the palette colors, you may pass a promise in the `colors` prop.
+In case you want to call an API to fetch the palette colors, you may pass a promise to the `colors` prop.

 The component displays a customizable loader waiting to the promise to be resolved.
 Be aware that the result of the promise must be an array of color strings as well.